 Pepper spray is not a good idea.
 Someone on the bus I was on sprayed pepper spray (not sure at what or who) and everyone around in the crowded bus got a dose of it.
 Poor innocent bystanders.
 We had to evacuate.
 It’s potent stuff.
 I think a mini taser is better or at least a whistle.

 I see some people sitting down on the bus and they use their hands to brush away invisible dirt.
 Yo, it’s the bus, you’re not wiping anything away.
 That seat has housed a million butts and it will house yours the same.
 Some people put newspapers down and sit on the newspaper instead.
-That just makes you seem like a total jerk.
-Are you too good to ride the bus?
-Are you too good to recycle that sheet of newspaper after you’re done?
+That just makes you seem like a total snob.
+Are you too good to ride the dirty bus with the rest of us dirty animals?
+Haha.

 Remember the zen thing?
 You’re still doing that!